Lucia's Blog: 2022-09-11

 “Do not fear any of those things which you are about to suffer.
 Indeed, the devil is about to throw some of you into prison, that you may be tested, and you will have tribulation ten days.
 Be faithful until death, and I will give you the crown of life.”
 (Revelation 2:10

-The context of this statement shows that our faithfulness is literally a matter of life or death.
+The context of this statement shows that our faithfulness is a matter of life or death.

 The crown of life makes it all worth it!

-May we remain faithful to the very end.
-May we keep our focus on the crown of life and Heaven.
-May we always remember that this world is not our home and we are just passing through.
+May we remain faithful to the very end, keeping our focus on the crown of life and Heaven.
+May we always remember that this world is not our home and that we are just passing through.
 May we set our minds on things above (Col. 3:2).
 May we keep our eyes upon Heaven, for one day, all who are in Christ will be glorified with Him for all eternity!

 ~Luci